apache/iceberg/format/spec.md

 #### Partition Statistics

-Partition statistics files are based on [Partition statistics file spec](#partition-statistics-file).
+Partition statistics files are based on [partition statistics file spec](#partition-statistics-file).
 Partition statistics are not required for reading or planning and readers may ignore them.
-Each table snapshot may be associated with at most one partition statistic file.
+Each table snapshot may be associated with at most one partition statistics file.
 A writer can optionally write the partition statistics file during each write operation, or it can also be computed on demand.
 Partition statistics file must be registered in the table metadata file to be considered as a valid statistics file for the reader.

-`partition-statistics` field of table metadata is an optional list of struct with the following fields:
+`partition-statistics` field of table metadata is an optional list of structs with the following fields:

 | v1 | v2 | Field name | Type | Description |
 |----|----|------------|------|-------------|